Darius III

 Darius III (𐎭𐎠𐎼𐎹𐎺𐎢𐏁 Dārayavaʰuš; Δαρεῖος Dareios; c.
 380 – 330 BC) was the thirteenth and last Achaemenid King of Kings of Persia, reigning from 336 BC to his death in 330 BC.

 Contrary to his predecessor Artaxerxes IV Arses, Darius was a distant member of the Achaemenid dynasty.
 During his early career, he was reportedly an obscure figure among his peers and first rose to prominence during the Cadusian expedition of Artaxerxes III in the 350s BC.
-As a reward for his bravery, he was given the Satrapy of Armenia.
+As a reward for his bravery, he was made the satrap of Armenia.
 Around 340 BC, he was placed in charge of the royal "postal service," a high-ranking position.
 In 338 BC, Artaxerxes III met an abrupt end after being poisoned by the court eunuch and chiliarch (hazahrapatish) Bagoas, who installed Artaxerxes' youngest son Arses on the throne.
 He only reigned for a few years, until Bagoas had him poisoned as well.
 Darius was subsequently installed on the throne and soon forced Bagoas to drink his poison after discovering that the eunuch had planned to poison him as well.

 In 334 BC, Alexander the Great began his invasion of the Persian Empire and subsequently defeated the Persians in several battles before looting and destroying their capital, Persepolis, by fire in 330 BC.
 With the Persian Empire now effectively under Alexander's control, Alexander then decided to pursue Darius.
 Before Alexander reached him, however, Darius was killed by his relative Bessus, who was also the satrap of Bactria.